 The issue has raised a slew of questions about the hospitality team and the organisers, as this showpiece event is expected to be a dress rehearsal for next year's World Cup, which will be played at the same venue.

 “The issue came to my knowledge earlier this week.
 We have asked our food safety team to conduct a daily check of the kitchen and the ingredients.
 It started on Tuesday and will be done in every hotel where the teams are staying,” Odisha sports secretary Vishal Dev was quoted as saying by The Indian Express.
-The report further adds that both the teams are staying at the Mayfair Lagoon.
+The report further adds that b

 Netherlands captain Seve van Ass said three of his teammates were down with stomach issues with some sort of a bug.
 “Unfortunately, we are not fully healthy.
 They have stomach issues, something in the food.
 In our last group match, we played 14 instead of 18 ( the fourth player has an ankle injury),” he said.
 “I hope nothing will happen further in the tournament.”